juliusregalado/big-o/readme.md

 - Have practice with iterating over arrays and objects
 - Have a willingness to touch [some mathematics](https://git.generalassemb.ly/gist/ari/4ae9e8b95ec160192c878d9d33f6186d)!

+## Why are we learning this?

+Many reasons.
+Here are the big ones

+* For **yourself**
+  - Be able to quantify and improve your algorithms.
+  - You will better understand code (include your own)
+  - You will better be able to talk about your code.
+* For **interviews**
+  - If you whiteboard during an interview you probably be asked what the run-time of your algorithm is.
+  - If not, tell them anyway!
+* For the **money** and for **the world**
+  - Learn this stuff and you could [win a million dollars and change the world over night](https://git.generalassemb.ly/wdi-nyc-delorean/LECTURE_U03_D05_ES6-Big-O#super-advanced-resources)
+  - (This is a stretch-goal)

 ## What is time complexity?

 Time complexity is a measure how long an algorithm takes to run given the size of its inputs.
 Big-O the most common notation for quantifying the complexity.